arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 ### `status.state: enum`

-State of the ArangoBackup object
+State of the ArangoBackup object.

 Required: true